 Then there was the Calamba land row in the 1890's, were the Rizals and other families of the town were forcibly evicted from their homes and from the land they were tilling by the Spanish authorities acting on the request of the alleged owner of the estate, the Domnicans.
 Paciano and two brothers in law were exiled to Mindoro another was banished in Bohol.
 Doña Teodora and sisters Josefa and Trinidad was then summoned by the authorities.
 And for the second time Doña Teodora was a victim of another absurd accusation.
 She was charged of declaring her name improperly.
 The authorities pointed out that she should declare herself as Teodora Realonda y Rizal and not the mere Teadora Alonso.
 For the second time the mother of Rizal, by that time aged 64 and almost blind, was forced again to walk the whole afternoon going to Santa Cruz, with a daughter guiding her steps.

-With this kind of injustice...who would not turn radical?
+Who would not turn radical with this injustice?
 Who would not find the Katipunan unattractive?
-I believe the women of the Rizal family had seen the Katipunan as a means to gain justice to the wrongs done to them.
+Do the he women of the Rizal family saw the Katipunan as a means to gain justice to the wrongs done to them?
 Revenge?

 Jose Rizal in Survival Mode

-The defense of Rizal, including his denial of the Katipunan I believe, was the time when our national hero switched to "Survival Mode", What went into his mind?
-Somehow there could be this thought of trying to evade death.
-Surviving to fight another day.
-I am convinced that he already knew the existence of the Katipunan long before that meeting with Pio Valenzuela.
-He discouraged the armed struggle, not because he was against it completely but because it was simply premature.
+The defense of Rizal, including his denial of the Katipunan, was the time when Rizal was fighting for his own survival .
+What went into his mind?
+Somehow there could be this thought of trying to evade death, to stay alive and fight another day.
+Did he already knew the existence of the Katipunan long before that meeting with Pio Valenzuela and that he discouraged the armed struggle, not because he was against it completely but because it was simply premature?

-That time, it could be that he still held two options in his mind.
-First option was reform through negotiation and positive action. the last option; Revolution.
+He still held two options in his mind.
+First , was reform through negotiation and positive action.
+The last option; Revolution.
 It was too late to realize that he has no option after all.
 From the very beginning, events would actually find a way to resolve itself.

-Overtaken by the events, overtaken by the revolution, that's how historians described Rizal during his last days.
+Overtaken by the events, overtaken by the revolution, that's how one can describe Rizal during his last days.
 Pondering upon it deeper it was not only Rizal who was overtaken by the events.
-I guess everybody involved in this history were overtaken.
+Everybody involved in this history were overtaken.
 Bonifacio, the Katipunan, the Rizal Family, the entire country.
 The idea that Rizal spread, the inspiration of 1872 etc., was like a wildfire that went out of control.
 The changes Rizal dreamed of, the kind of revolution he wished had acquired a different face.
-It has become a monster.

 |Goya's opus "Saturn devouring his children"|

 Did Rizal rectify the issues about him and the Katipunan?
 Perhaps he did.
 Before his execution he stacked his shoes and maybe also his clothes with papers and with messages.
 One of those those could be another manifesto supporting the revolution?
-(Please consult my Blog:"Look In My Shoes") We will never know or perhaps we will in the future.
+We will never know.

 Days after the execution the Rizal family retrieved a piece of paper inside Rizal's gas burner.
 It was a verse, his swan song, the poem now known as "Ultimo Adios.
 The first who got hold of a copy were the Katipuneros, sent to them by the Rizals.